Darkcom-Dev/Texture-Ops/Readme.md

 ## How to use

+1. Open the terminal.
+2. Clone the repository `git clone 'https://github.com/Darkcom-Dev/Texture-Ops.git'`
+3. Install deendencias with `pip install -r requeriments.txt`
-Clone the repository, and execute `python3 main.py`
+4. and execute `python3 main.py`

 ## Improvments